dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argument fails to have this warrant attribute, it is a type mismatch;
 akin to supplying a const typed pointer as an argument to a mutable parameter.)

+### Error Messages

+When a functional essentially calls a mutable parameter and that parameter's type lacks warrant attributes that the functional has, the compile error message will hint that making the parameter `const` (or `immutable`) will solve this problem.

+When a call to a functional in a warrant attribute context violates that attribute because a eFP/D argument is passed to it, but the functional itself is annotated or inferred compliant to that attribute, a specific compile error message should be issued.
+The author suggests a message akin to:
+> `@safe` function `context` cannot call `@safe` function `functional`
+> because the argument `&callback` is `@system`.

+Only stating that the call is a violation of the attribute might confuse the programmer into thinking that the annotation of the functional is defective or attribute inference did not lead to the expected attributes.

 ## Examples